-(S/NF/SS-2) Evaluations conducted for this report involved a complete reexamination of the entire SUN STREAK operational data base.
-Many of the earlier projects had only been partially evaluated, or not evaluated at all, due to lack of at the time to adjust the projects were reevaluated at this time to adjust one intelligence data that has since received become available for some of the projects.
-(S/NF/SS-2) For this evaluation, the data base was subdivided into 6 main project types: (1) Scientific and
+(S/NF/SS-2) Evaluation conducted for this report involved a complete reexamination of the entire SUN STREAK operational data base.
+Many of the earlier projects had only been partially evaluated, or not evaluated at all, due to lack of suitable ground truth.
+All projects were reevaluated at this time to adjust for new intelligence data that has recently become available for some of the projects.

-Approved For Release 2000/08/08: CIA-RDP96-00789R000700260002-5 technological (S/T); (2) counterterrorist (CT); (3) Counternarcotics (CN); (4) counterintelligence (CI); (5) Counternarcotics (Doc Cont); and (6) predictive (pred).
-Total projects worked for these categories are shown on figure 1. of Cara (S/NF/SS-2) Of the nearly 200 projects worked, approximately one-half cannot be evaluated since ground truth is not sufficiently known at this time.
-For approximately one-fourth of the projects, ground truth is totally known (or highly certain), and for the other one-fourth, ground truth is only partially known but considered sufficient for making a reasonable interim evaluation.
+(S/NF/SS-2) For this evaluation, the data base was subdivided into 6 main project types: (1) scientific and technological (S/T); (2) counterterrorist (CT); (3) counternarcotics (CN); (4) counterintelligence (CI); (5) document contents (Doc Cont); and (6) predictive (pred).
+Total projects worked for these categories are shown in figure 1.

+(S/NF/SS-2) Of the nearly 200 projects worked, approximately one-half cannot be evaluated since ground truth is not sufficiently known at this time.
+For approximately one-fourth of the projects, ground truth is totally known (or highly certain), and for the other onefourth, ground truth is only partially known but considered sufficient for making a reasonable interim evaluation.

 (S/NF/SS-2) Some of these categories can overlap.
 For example, prediction data is also an aspect of most of the CN, many of the CT and a few of the S/T projects.
 The prediction category in figure 1 refers mostly to predictions of a political/military nature.
-The future analysis predictive data will be evaluated as a separate aspect of the remieus prodictive categories.
-2. EVALUATION TECHNIQUES (U) (S/NF/SS-2) Techniques used for evaluating the SUN STREAK operational and simulated operational data base depend on the nature of the task and type of project.
+Future analysis predictive data will be evaluated as a separate aspect of the various categories.

+2. EVALUATION TECHNIQUES (U)

+(S/NF/SS-2) Techniques used for evaluating the SUN STREAK operational and simulated operational data base depend on the nature of the task and type of project.
 S/T projects are the most difficult to evaluate.
-This difficulty arises from the

-Approved For Release 2000/08/08 : CIA-RDP96-00789R000700260002-5 general complexity existing at most S/T target sites, from the nature of the information desired, and in a few cases, possibly from the (RV) targeting method employed.
-It is easier to evaluate data of S/T targets if only a single issue, such as presence or absence (of a particular system, for example) is desired, then it is to evaluate how well a viewers' detailed but possibly fragmentary description correlates with aspects of a complex site.
+This difficulty arises from the general complexity existing at most S/T target sites, Iran possible ambiguous aspects of known ground truth about the target site, from the nature of the information desired, and in a few cases, possibly from the RV targeting method employed.
+It is easier to evaluate data or S/T targets if only a single issue, such as presence or absence (of a particular system, for example) is desired, then it is to evaluate how well a viewers' detailed but possibly fragmentary description correlates with aspects of a complex site.
 In this case a considerable amount of subjectivity can be involved in evaluating the degree of data /target correlation.

 (S/NF/SS-2) To assist in reducing overall subjectivity of evaluating complex S/T targets, the viewers' data is examined and compared to ground truth with several data categories in mind.
 These categories are shown in figure 2, and include geographic descriptions, large and small scale objects, large and small scale functions, personality data, and predictive data.
 Not all these categories may be relevant to a specific project, and in some cases may even be part of the RV targeting procedure (e.g., when a photo of target building is used as an RV targeting reference for accessing its unknown contents).

-7 (S/NF/SS-2) After identifying the appropriate data category, the next step is to examine the viewers' raw (or summarized) data for comparison to known or estimated ground truth and to make a best judgement on what approximate degree of data correlation actually
+(S/NF/SS-2) After identifying the appropriate data category, the next step is to examine the viewers' raw (or summarized) data for comparison to known or estimated ground truth and to make a best judgement on what approximate degree of data correlation actually exists.
+Figure 3 defines the scale ratings used along with their approximate degree of data correlation.
+(Appendix II contains detailed instructions for analyst consideration when reviewing the data).